The 4 Most Common Mistakes With Psychedelics

 Psychedelic experiences are already bewildering and sometimes indescribable, making it difficult to unpack and incorporate meaningful lessons into your everyday life.
 If you are having these experiences without proper support, you lower your chances of making lasting positive change and actually increase your chances of having a “bad trip”.

-From feedback within our psychedelic community, we’ve found the most effective and easily accessible way to make the most of your psychedelic trip is to be supported by a coach or mentor throughout your journey.
-This means support before, during, and after the psychedelic experience.
+From feedback within our psychedelic community, we’ve found the most effective and easily accessible way to make the most of your psychedelic trip is to be supported by a an experienced trip sitter—this includes support before, during, and after the psychedelic experience.

 Mistake #4: Keeping your psychedelic experience to yourself